vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/C_Selected_Answers.md

 26. Best at latitude; almost 15% better than flat
 27. Approaches 6 kWh/m2/day
-28. Large house (and just the PV for one per- son)
+28. Large house (and just the PV for one person)
 29. Square is about as wide as Arizona or California east-to-west
 30. Cost, surely-but other challenges and mismatches as well
 31. A little over 200 W